 Fresh fish dishes right in front of the port.
 This traditional Greek restaurant plays it more on substance than on form and comes out a winner.
 Prices are very affordable and the staff kind and attentive.

-A pleasant atmosphere, very tasty dishes and all the choices available for those tiny picky palates.
+A pleasant atmosphere, very tasty dishes, and all the choices available for those tiny picky palates.

-For adults, creative dishes made of fresh vegetables (do try their aubergines as well as their dolmades), abundant salads and great meat too.
+For adults, creative dishes made of fresh vegetables (do try their aubergines as well as their dolmades), abundant salads, and great meat too.

 And it’s great local food with quite regular prices.
 Curiously enough, it’s a restaurant many of our Italian friends know and prefer.
-Convenient as far as prices is concerned too.
+Convenient as far as prices are concerned too.